SAPOnlineTrack/SAPOnlineTrack-2020/guides/moderator/moderator.md

 - Share you browser if you would do the spin live for the attendees.
 The stream producer will change the screens captures.
 - Spin the wheel, and pick a winner.
 You don't have to share your browser for this, but it would be fun for the attendees.
 - Report the winner to the @admin team.
+- If a speaker joins a livestream before their allocated time and whilst another stream is still in progress, remove them from the livestream track.
+If it continues, send them a polite message in the speakers channel to wait until their allocated time.